Ray McAnally

 Ray McAnally (30 March 1926 – 15 June 1989) was an Irish actor.
 He was the recipient of three BAFTA Awards in the late 1980s: two BAFTA Film Awards for Best Supporting Actor (for The Mission in 1986 and My Left Foot in 1989), and a BAFTA Television Award for Best Actor for A Very British Coup in 1989.
 In 2020, he was ranked at number 34 on The Irish Timess list of Ireland's greatest film actors.

 Background

-Ray McAnally was born in Buncrana, a seaside town located on the Inishowen peninsula of County Donegal, Ireland and brought up in the nearby town of Moville from the age of three.
+Ray McAnally was born in Buncrana, a seaside town located on the Inishowen peninsula of County Donegal, Ireland and raised in the nearby town of Moville from the age of three.
 The son of a bank manager, he was educated at St Eunan's College in Letterkenny where he wrote, produced and staged a musical called Madame Screwball at the age of 16.
 He entered Maynooth College at the age of 18 but left after a short time having decided that the priesthood was not his vocation.
 He joined the Abbey Theatre in 1947 where he met and married actress Ronnie Masterson.